benjann/palettes/README.md

 Main changes:

+    27may2020
+    - updated to new version of ColrSpace
+    - option pname() is now called name()
+    - options luminate() and saturate() can no longer be abbreviated (to avoid confliction with options of color generators)
+    - interpolation was applied to palettes read from ado-files even if this was not necessary; this is fixed
+    - palette class was not returned if reading palette from ado-file; this is fixed

     19may2020
     - some adaptions due to changes in ColrSpace()
     - some syntax parsting now done in Mata so that ColrSpace object only